Inside North Korea, the world's most reclusive country

 The crew visited some of Pyongyang's most important landmarks.

-At the monument, flowers were on sale to commemorate the birthday of the former leader Kim Jong Il, who would've turned 75 on Tuesday.
+At the monument, flowers were on sale to commemorate the birthday of the former leader Kim Jong Il, who would've turned 75 this week.

 Nearby, people in Pyongyang were moving around the city by bus and taxi.